fnproject/tutorials/Introduction/README.md

   /_/   /_/ /_/
 ```

 That's it!
-The fn cli is now installed and an fn server instance
+The Fn cli is now installed and an Fn server instance
 is up and running.

 ## Your First Function

-Let's start with a very simple "hello world" function writen in
+Let's start with a very simple "hello world" function written in
 [Go](https://golang.org/).
 Don't worry, you don't need to know Go!
 In
 fact you don't even need to have Go installed on your development
 machine as Fn provides the necessary Go compiler and tools as a Docker